libermanofri/aws-eks-cicd-jenkins-helm/README.md

 - Prefer temporary credentials and IAM roles instead of long-lived static credentials.
 - Avoid exposing account-specific values in public documentation when placeholders are enough.

+> Note: Some project files may include account-specific AWS identifiers such as an AWS account ID or ECR repository path.
+These values are not secret credentials, but in a production project they should be externalized into Jenkins credentials, environment variables, or private configuration.

 ---

 ## What I Learned